PoorDesigner/Log4netLogging/README.md

 # Log4netLogging

 This is a shared library where you can use across several applications you have.
+It contains the following projects

+1. Caller : Contains the log4net configuration and sample code to use the logging library
+2. Logging : The shared libarary which provdes a way to log asynchronously
+3. LoggingDb : Database scripts for creating tables and stored procedures to support logging to database

 It contains database project with "create table" script and stored procedure.
 Performs logging asynchronously.
 You can find the stats for synchronous and asynchronous logging in "Benchmarks" file.